mttaggart/nimbuster/README.md

 # nimbuster
 Directory brute-forcer written in Nim.
-Because we neede danother one.
+Because we needed another one.